Meysam-Sh/SafeGuard/README.md

 # Instruction for running SafeGuard

-This is a proactive failure recovery approach implementation.
+This is the implementation of SafeGuard, a proactive failure recovery approach in SDN.

 ## Setting up the environment: